-Unrestricted cash and cash equivalents decreased \$10.2 million to \$37.9 million as of June 30, 2017 from \$48.1 million as of June 30, 2016 and restricted cash and cash equivalents increased \$11.6 million to \$21.3 million as of June 30, 2017 from \$9.8 million as of June 30, 2016 primarily for the reasons also discussed in the preceding paragraph.
+Unrestricted cash and cash equivalents decreased \$10.9 million to \$37.1 million as of June 30, 2017 from \$48.1 million as of June 30, 2016 and restricted cash and cash equivalents increased \$12.3 million to \$22.1 million as of June 30, 2017 from \$9.8 million as of June 30, 2016 primarily for the reasons also discussed in the preceding paragraph.
 As of June 30, 2016, Green Bank assets included \$1.0 million representing an equity investment in a company that developed uninterruptable power supply products.
 During fiscal 2017 the Green Bank fully reserved this investment which it made when it was managed as the Connecticut Clean Energy Fund by Connecticut Innovations, Inc. Connecticut Innovations investment staff continue to monitor and manage this investment and recommended a full reserve as of June 30, 2017.
 Investment staff will continue to monitor this investment and recommend changes to the reserve if warranted.

-Green Bank liabilities increased by \$21.0 million in fiscal year 2017 to \$73.1 million as of June 30, 2017 from \$52.0 million as of June 30, 2016.
-Current liabilities, comprised of current maturities of long term debt, accounts payable and accrued expenses increased \$6.7 million to \$13.7 million as of June 30, 2017 compared to \$7.0 million as of June 30, 2016.
-This increase was primarily the result of an increase in performance based incentives ("PBI") payable to third party owners of solar facilities as of June 30, 2017 when compared to June 30, 2016 of \$5.8 million.
+Green Bank liabilities increased by \$20.5 million in fiscal year 2017 to \$72.6 million as of June 30, 2017 from \$52.0 million as of June 30, 2016.
+Current liabilities, comprised of current maturities of long term debt, accounts payable and accrued expenses increased \$6.2 million to \$13.2 million as of June 30, 2017 compared to \$ 7.0 million as of June 30, 2016.
+This increase was primarily the result of an increase in performance based incentives (PBI) payable to third party owners of solar facilities as of June 30, 2017 when compared to June 30, 2016 of \$5.8 million.
 A portion of the \$5.8 million, \$1.7 million, represents the buyout of future PBI obligations to third party owners, which was approved by the Green Bank Board of Directors in fiscal year 2017.
 The significant increase in PBI liabilities resulted from the increase in residential solar PV systems coming on line and generating electricity in fiscal year 2017.
+The primary government is responsible for these obligations.
 Deferred revenues resulting from the development and acquisition of commercial solar PV systems by CEFIA Holdings LLC and CT Solar Lease 2 LLC and the leasing of residential solar PV systems by CT Solar Lease 2 LLC decreased \$5.4 million to \$872,000 as of June 30, 2017 from \$6.3 million as of June 30, 2016 as the remaining commercial solar PV systems were completed in fiscal year 2017.

-The Green Bank's allocation of the State of Connecticut State Employee Retirement System unfunded pension liability, as calculated under Government Accounting Standard Board ("GASB") statement 68 increased \$9.1 million in fiscal year 2017 to \$25.2 million as of June 30, 2017 compared to \$16.1 million as of June 30, 2016.
+The Green Bank's allocation of the State of Connecticut State Employee Retirement System unfunded pension liability, as calculated under Government Accounting Standard Board (GASB) statement 68 increased \$9.1 million in fiscal year 2017 to \$25.2 million as of June 30, 2017 compared to \$16.1 million as of June 30, 2016.
 The related Deferred Outflows of Resources, which represents timing differences in plan earnings, assumptions and Green Bank pension contributions increased \$7.4 million to \$10.0 million as of June 30, 2017 compared to \$2.6 million as of June 30, 2016.
 Notes 15 and 16 provide further details regarding the pension plan.
+The primary government is responsible for this pension obligation.